Miranda Crace8-Minute read

 A home’s listed price will often differ from its final sales price as a result of expert negotiating.
 Ask an agent what their ratio for success is in this area, and you’ll get a good idea of how they can haggle down a steep sales price.

-You’ll want an agent who’s familiar with the area or neighborhood in which you’re looking.
+You’ll want an agent who’s familiar with the area or neighborhood where you’re looking.
 Aside from determining whether a neighborhood is safe, asking this can tell you how much an agent really knows about the area in question.

 Selling a house can be a daunting task, so it can help to have an expert guiding you through the process.
 Since selling a house without a REALTOR® can require much more legwork from the seller, you should consider interviewing some agents with these seller-specific questions.